v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - Food.
 </details>

-⛔ Note that some of these will eat your VRAM I recommend a min 8 GB GPU but even then depending on your settings vanilla cyberpunk will eat 8 GB.
+⛔ Note that some of these will eat your VRAM I recommend a minimum 8 GB GPU but even then depending on your settings vanilla cyberpunk will eat 8 GB.
 If you notice stuttering or any texture issues then disable a few of the (surface mods) in Vortex.

 You can use my 4k add-on graphics pack [HERE](https://next.nexusmods.com/cyberpunk2077/collections/9uzsfp) **(This is for high-end** systems only 16 GB Vram+)